 Come on, hands in the air, who hasn't laughed and giggled when observing their dog hear a strange noise and responded with a clockwise head tilt in their efforts to work out what's going on.

 I'll bet there are even some of us who've gone out of our way to actually MAKE the noise that prompts the dog to cock its head.
 It's amusing to us.
 But why do they do it, why do dogs tilt their heads?

 Read in full: Why do dogs tilt their heads?

 Why do dogs chew their feet?

 For many dog owners who've wondered why do dogs chew their feet, the query is born of frustration rather than mere curiosity.
-If you've witnessed your own dog chewing their feet it can be quite upsetting in cases where your dog is clearly healthy in all other ways but simply will not stop biting their own toes.
+If you've witnessed your own dog chewing its feet it can be quite upsetting in cases where your dog is clearly healthy in all other ways but simply will not stop biting its own toes.
 So why do they do it?

 Let's examine the various causes that lead dogs to chew their own feet and give you some solutions to try to help you identify the route cause of why your dog is chewing his feet and ways to help you help them to stop.

 Read in full: Why do dogs chew their feet?